Why Choose Desert Diamond Home Inspections For Your Home Inspection

 - Trustworthy – We work only for you and have only your best interest in mind.
 We abide by the ASHI Code of Ethics which has integrity, honesty, and objectivity as its core principles.
 We do NOT work for the realtor.
 We do NOT pay realtors to recommend us.
 We do NOT take money from realtors to write a clean report to help them make the sale.
 We only work for YOU, our client.

-- Detailed – Our inspections take two to two to three hours on average because we pay attention to detail.
+- Detailed – Our inspections take three hours on average because we pay attention to detail.
 We carefully examine your house top to bottom, including attics and crawlspaces, to ensure nothing is missed.
 We provide you with a very detailed home inspection report within 24 hours of the inspection.
-Our reports are well structure, written in plain English, narrative style, easy to understand, contain many photos, and provide lots of useful information.
+Our reports are well structured, written in plain English, narrative style, easy to understand, contain many photos, and provide lots of useful information.

 - Caring – We take pride in our customer service.
 We care about you, our client, and want you to know everything there is to know about your house.
 The home inspection report will also include useful information such as where the main shut-offs are for water, power, and gas, the air filter size you need to buy, home maintenance tips, and more.
 Most importantly, we are available to you after the inspection to answer any questions you might have.